CenturyLinkCloud/PublicKB/Servers/using-the-api-to-create-and-then-manage-a-server.md

 ### Steps

-We will use the BTDI account alias for all the calls below and will build our server in the WA1 data center.
+We will use ALIAS as the account alias for all the calls below and will build our server in the WA1 data center.
 As shown below, all HTTP requests must include the `Content-Type` header set to `application/json`.

 #### 1. Authentication